UniversalDependencies/docs/_aqz/feat/Dem.md

 </tr>
 </table>

-`Deixis`  The demonstratives express their deictic reference point, showing their space location in relation to the speech act (distance/person-oriented).
+`Dem`  The demonstratives express their deictic reference point, showing their space location in relation to the speech act (distance/person-oriented).
 The demonstrative appears in a noun phrase coding spatial orientation and position of the element in discussion with respect to the hearer and speaker.
 They do not have a fixed order; they may appear before or after the noun or appear as the head of a NP.

 ### <a name="Prox">`Prox`</a>: Proximity